 We’re reaching even more children with the pilots than we’d hoped.
 We set out to reach 228 young people, but we’re reaching nearly 300 young people across England.
 And these are all in areas underrepresented in Scouts.
 And so, we’re giving young people in these communities the opportunity to learn and try things they’ve never done before.

 At the Blackburn pilot they recently went to a football match (many of them for the first time).
-In South Hampton the young people loved their visit to a local library.
+In Southampton the young people loved their visit to a local library.
 In Newcastle the young people learned about Diwali through loads of fun activities.

 The programme is said to be well suited to four to five year olds.
 It’s also inclusive for children with Special Educational Needs and Disabilities (SEND), and has been designed to be flexible to suit different ages and needs of the young people.

 But of course, as the safety of young people is our priority, pilots are only going ahead once thorough DBS checks have been made.
 All volunteers, including those delivering Scouts in a partner setting, complete Scouts’ National Vetting Process, including a disclosure check, and other vetting checks, appointment advisory committee requirements and Scout safeguarding training.

 Making sure it’s right for the movement

 We want to make sure the new section would create even more interest in Scouts and bring even more volunteers to the movement, strengthening Scouts as a whole.
 Stay tuned for ongoing reports on how the pilots are going.
 You can read an interview with a DC who has a pilot running in his District here.

 Please note that outside of the pilot programmes, Groups do not have permission to start Scouts for four and five year olds.
 Unofficial early year’s provisions are against our rules as they are not insured and could affect the result of our pilot programmes.